aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-mutual-tls-file-provided-by-acm/README.md

 cdk deploy --all --require-approval never --context mesh-update=mtls
 ```

-- On the AWS console, wait for the services to finish updating with a new deployment.
+- Once again, ensure that the services are running after the update.

 - The ColorTeller Virtual Node and ColorGateway Virtual Gateway will both validate the certificates provided by ACM PCA authorities.
 - The client-side certificate will be exported from ACM, stored in AWS Secrets Manager, and will be retrieved by a modified Envoy image during startup.